zlosa/-team33/next-js-streaming-example/README.md

 ## Overview

-This repo contains a NextJS app for demoing and testing Hume APIs.
+This repo contains a NextJS app for Hueman AI.
 It implements several streaming interfaces that provide an intuitive validation of model quality.

-You can try it out here: https://hume-sandbox.netlify.app
+Production deployment URL: (set your production URL here)

 ## Requirements